Osamaomera/IVOLVE-OJT/day2-ansible/lab-4/README.md

     sudo apt install ansible #for ubuntu
     sudo dnf install ansible #for redhat
     ```
-2. clone the repository or download the `inventory` sfile to your local machine.
+2. clone the repository or download the `inventory` file to your local machine.

 3. add 3 hosts to your invntory file:
     ```